Explore Lan Ha Bay: A hidden beach paradise off the northeastern coast of Vietnam

 Where to stay in Lan Ha Bay

-When visiting Lan Ha Bay, deciding where to stay depends on how you want to explore it.
-The best way to fully immerse yourself in the beauty of the bay is by joining an all-inclusive cruise.
+The best way to fully immerse yourself in the beauty of the bay is by joining an all-inclusive Lan Ha Bay cruise stay.
 These cruises allow you to stay overnight on board and get the most out of the surroundings as the ship glides through the turquoise waters.

 Or, you can stay onshore on nearby Cat Ba Island, the largest island on the Cat Ba Archipelago, and explore the bay at your own pace.
-For those seeking a luxurious experience with stunning ocean views, consider:
+For those seeking a luxurious hotels in Lan Ha Bay with stunning ocean views, consider:

 • Flamingo Cat Ba Beach Resort